georgy7/catframes/README.md

 ## 1. Fixing unstable frame size

-Some software by some reason may save a part of frames with negligible cropping (about 8 pixels).
+Some software for some reason may save a part of frames with negligible cropping (about 8 pixels).

 ![Feature 1, cropping](/ReadMe%20images/case1_1.png)